Oriental magpie-robin: In culture

 Oriental magpie-robins were widely kept as cage birds for their singing abilities and for fighting in India in the past.
-They continue to be sold in the pet trade in parts of Southeast Asia.
+They continue to be sold in the pet trade in parts of Asia.

 Aside from being recognized as the national bird of the country, in Bangladesh, the oriental magpie-robin is common and known as the doyel or doel (দোয়েল).
 Professor Kazi Zakir Hossain of Dhaka University proposed to consider the magpie robin as the national bird of Bangladesh.
 The reasoning behind this is the magpie robin can be seen everywhere in towns and villages across the country.
 In that context, the magpie robin was declared as the national bird of Bangladesh.
 It is a widely used symbol in Bangladesh, appearing on a currency note, and a landmark in the city of Dhaka is named as the Doel Chattar (meaning: Doel Square).

 In Sri Lanka, this bird is called Polkichcha.

 In southern Thailand, this bird is known locally as Binlha (บินหลา — with another related bird, the white-rumped shama).
 They are frequently mentioned in contemporary songs.